 Traders rely on speculation to try and predict whether a particular currency will either rise or fall.
 Currencies are always traded in pairs so assuming one currency will rise, automatically means that the other currency’s value will fall when it is compared.

 Can you give me an example?

 Sure!
 Let’s say John is a trader who is expecting interest rates to rise in England when compared to the Euro.
 The exchange rate between the two currencies (GBP/EUR) is currently at 0.81.
 This means 81cents GBP will buy €1.
-John believes higher interest rates in United Kingdom will increase demand for GBP and so the GBP/EUR exchange rate will fall because it will require fewer, stronger GBP to buy an EUR.
+John believes higher interest rates in the United Kingdom will increase demand for GBP and so the GBP/EUR exchange rate will fall because it will require fewer, stronger GBP to buy EUR.

 If John is correct and interest rates do rise, it will decrease the GBP/EUR to 0.60.
 Now you will need 0.60cents GBP to buy €1.
 If John chose to short Euro and go long on GBP, then John made some money off this.

 What Are Some Strategies You Can Use to Trade Forex Pairs?

 Given we already mentioned this in our example before let’s explain this one.
 When a trader goes long it means they are expecting to sell a currency at a higher price than they bought and so a profit will be made.
 When someone trades short means the trader will sell before he buys with the aim of buying that stock back at a lower price and that’s how he or she will make a profit.
 Basically, the trader is betting whether the currency value will go up or go down.

 This is a good way to go if you are a part-time trader and do not have time to constantly monitor the market.
 Employing a stop-loss order is when you use a trading program and let it be your partner whereas the technology monitors the market on your behalf.
 You can also add a stop-loss order to your open trades.
 This allows your money to stay protected when the market decides to change rapidly.